lastingParadox/ff-site/archive-to-markdown/md/ff2/22-dam-hooligans.md

 **Deyner** _(07-Oct-18 03:00 PM)_

-> Then make it to where they can’t hide
+> Then make it to where they can't hide

 **Zander** _(07-Oct-18 03:00 PM)_